What is NDIS assistive technology?

 How do I get NDIS funding for assistive technology?

 Assistive technology is categorised as a Capital support.
 To get budget included in your NDIS plan for a piece of assistive technology, you’ll need to submit a quote to the NDIS.

 Once the quote is approved, you’ll receive funding for that specific item along with additional funding for ongoing costs, such as maintenance.

 How do I buy NDIS assistive technology?

 There are several steps involved in purchasing assistive technology.
 While it can appear overwhelming at first, you’ll have a lot of support along the way.

-Once you have your quotes, you can submit them to the NDIS along with any supporting documentation from your OT.
+Submit this quote to the NDIS, along with a written report or letter from your OT or AT Advisor telling them why the item is reasonable for you to purchase.
 As each state has a different process for submitting quotes, it’s best to ask your OT for assistance with this step.

 After your provider’s invoice has been paid, they’ll be able to get you your equipment.
 Because a lot of assistive technology is made to your specifications, this step often involves them ordering your equipment from the manufacturer.
 This can take some time, so be prepared for delays and ask your provider for a timeframe.

 Once you receive your Assistive Technology, it’s very likely there will be some additional costs over the course of its life.
 Things like regular maintenance and repairs can be funded by the NDIS.
 You can also receive funding to hire a temporary piece of equipment while you wait for yours to arrive from the retailer, or if your OT would like you to ‘test it out’ before you purchase.